-How often and under what circumstances did Elmo access classified information?

-Was he aware of his adverse information reporting responsibilities?

-Did he generate classified material in-house and, if so, on what equipment?

-How was the information protected?

-Did he know the combination to the security container?
-Was the combination properly safeguarded?

-Did he attend any classified meetings at the customer's site or at CL?
-Did anyone else from CL attend?

-Did he reproduce classified material?
-On what equipment?

-Was he familiar with the rules on retention, hand carrying, "need-to-know," marking, accountability, and disposition of classified information?

-Was he aware of any unreported security violations?

-Did any of his classified work require a special briefing, e.g., NATO?

-Was there anything relating to security that he thought Fenster should know about?
+- O How often and under what circumstances did Elmo access classified information? - O Was he aware of his adverse information reporting responsibilities? - O Did he generate classified material in-house and, if so, on what equipment? - O How was the information protected? - O Did he know the combination to the security container?
+Was the combination properly safeguarded? - O Did he attend any classified meetings at the customer's site or at CL?
+Did anyone else from CL attend? - O Did he reproduce classified material?
+On what equipment? - O Was he familiar with the rules on retention, handcarrying, "need-to-know," marking, accountability, and disposition of classified information? - O Was he aware of any unreported security violations? - O Did any of his classified work require a special briefing, e.g., NATO? - O Was there anything relating to security that he thought Fenster should know about?

+O Did he have any classified information that was not logged into the facility's accountability or Information Management System?
+Where did it come from?

-You can see that Fenster was trying to cover all of the relative inspection elements listed in the self-inspection handbook during his interview.
+You can see that Fenster was trying to cover all of the relevant inspection elements listed in the self-inspection handbook during his interview.
 This line of questioning was continued with each of the major participants in the SIC Program, from the engineering staff to the mailroom personnel.
+When appropriate, Fenster pretended to be from Missouri and asked the employees he interviewed to "show him" how they accomplished their various security tasks.
 When he was done, Fenster had covered every pertinent self-inspection element and had discovered only one or two administrative errors.
 His self-inspection was a success.